Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/test-and-publish-aml-pipelines.md

   }
   ```

 - real_time_scoring_expected_output: it is the expected output of the real time scoring call.
 We will be comparing it to the real output.
-An example of the real time scoring expected output data will be:
+An example of the expected output data from the input above will be:

   ```json
   {